m3steele/xm-labs-PostMan-APIs/README.md

 console.log("Data",JSON.strinify(data))
 ```

-Many of the API's will also use Postman Tests to save part of the response into an environment variable for easy api chaining.
+Many of the API's will also use Postman Tests to save part of the response into an environment variable for easy API chaining.
 Typically this will save the UUID.

 *Example:*
 ```